abuseofnotation/humane-tech/_chapters/00-human-tech.md

 Humane technologies *are unimpressive*
 ===

 Inhumane technologies often *look better than humane ones*, especially to the untrained eye - they are so shiny, so innovative, they look like they bring the promise of a better future.
-Compared to them, humane technologies *seem plain and uninteresting*.
-However, all that changes when we put things in perspective.
+Compared to them, humane technologies *seem plain and uninteresting* - they don't promise anything, they just deliver.